 We found 4 internists who accept Medicare near Cody, WY.

-Dr. Alden Dykstra's specialty is general internal medicine.
-He is professionally affiliated with Hillcrest Hospital.
-After attending Wayne State University School of Medicine, he completed his residency training at Grand Rapids Medical Education Partners and Cleveland Clinic.
-The average patient rating for Dr. Dykstra is 2.0 stars out of 5.
-He accepts Medicare insurance.
+Dr. Alden Dykstra's medical specialty is general internal medicine.
+He has a 2.0 out of 5 star average patient rating.
+He is affiliated with Hillcrest Hospital.
+Dr. Dykstra is an in-network provider for Medicare insurance.
+He graduated from Wayne State University School of Medicine.
+For his professional training, Dr. Dykstra completed residency programs at Grand Rapids Medical Education Partners and Cleveland Clinic.

-Dr. Kathleen Divincenzo's specialty is general internal medicine.
-Dr. Divincenzo is a graduate of the University of Utah School of Medicine.
-Patients gave her an average rating of 4.0 stars out of 5.
-She is an in-network provider for Medicare insurance.
+Dr. Kathleen Divincenzo specializes in general internal medicine and practices in Cody, WY.
+She is a graduate of the University of Utah School of Medicine.
+Dr. Divincenzo is in-network for Medicare insurance.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity